EMDCGuide/emdc-guide/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 If you can point-and-click, then you can set up Google Analytics inside WordPress and start seeing insights in under 15 minutes (no code necessary).

-We keep up with all Google Analytics updates, so you can sleep well at night knowing that your website will always stay up to date with the newest features.
+We keep up with all Google Analytics updates, including the new Google Analytics 4, so you can sleep well at night knowing that your website will always stay up to date with the newest features.

 See what one business owner is saying about MonsterInsights: